Preauricular Skin Pits

 Causes of Preauricular Skin Pits:

-2. Genetic Factors: If a family member has preauricular pits, you might be more likely to have them too.
+2. Factors: If a family member has preauricular pits, you might be more likely to have them too.

 3. Environmental Factors: Exposure to certain substances or conditions during pregnancy can increase the risk of these pits.